With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreAtrium Medical Center Behavioral Health is a mental health facility in Warren County, OH, located at 1 Medical Center Drive, 45005.
-Atrium Medical Center Behavioral Health provides hospital inpatient treatment.
-Atrium Medical Center Behavioral Health provides couples/family therapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Learn MoreAtrium Medical Center Behavioral Health is a mental health clinic in Warren County, Ohio, located at 1 Medical Center Drive, 45005 zip code.
+Atrium Medical Center Behavioral Health offers hospital inpatient treatment.
+Atrium Medical Center Behavioral Health provides psychotropic medication, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Atrium Medical Center Behavioral Health also supports people with trauma and people with serious mental illness.
-Some other services available at Atrium Medical Center Behavioral Health include mentoring/peer support/consumer-run services, education services and case management.
+Some other services provided by Atrium Medical Center Behavioral Health include family psychoeducation, intensive case management and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.